davidclin/gcp-alibaba-vpn/index.md

 ## Product environment

-The <vendor-name><product-name> equipment used in this guide is as follows:
+The on-premise VPN gateway used in this guide is as follows:

--  Vendor—<vendor-name>
+-  Vendor—Alibaba Cloud
--  Model—<model name>
+-  Service—VPN Gateway
--  Software release—<full software release name>

-<Fill in the following if the vendor supports more than one platform.
-However,
-the following section is optional, because some vendors might only have one platform.>

-Although the steps in this guide use <model name>, this guide also applies to the following <product-name> platforms:

--  <vendor model 1>
--  <vendor model 2>
--  <vendor model 3>

 ## Before you begin